How to Use the Premack Principle in Dog Training

 Using The Premack Principle to Lower Dog Arousal

 His interesting studies involving mostly primates helped gain a better insight on reinforcement training and its correlated dynamics.
-After extensively studying Cebus Monkeys, Professor Premack came to the conclusion that ''the more probable behaviors will reinforce less probable behaviors''.
-This principle was named in his honor, ''Premack's principle''.
+After extensively studying Cebus Monkeys, Professor Premack came to the conclusion that ''the more probable behaviors will reinforce less probable behaviors.''
+This principle was named in his honor, hence why it's called ''Premack's principle''.

 How to Use Premack's Principle to Train Your Dog

 Does Misty love to swim in the pond?
 Ask for a sit before allowing her to cool off in the water.
 Too focused on the sparkling water to listen to your command?
-Then turn around and try a few minutes later.
+Then turn around and try a few minutes later, give her some time to learn to chill, this is important for hyper dogs.
 Dog sits, you take the leash off and your dog has earned the privilege of a cool bath.
-No cooperation?
-Try again.

 Benefits of The Premack Principle